segersniels/supdock/README.md

 gem install tty-prompt ; curl -o /usr/local/bin/supdock https://raw.githubusercontent.com/segersniels/supdock/master/supdock ; chmod +x /usr/local/bin/supdock
 ```

+You might have to execute as `sudo` to install the gem.

 ## Why
 Repetitive use of `docker ps`, `docker ps -a`, `docker stop` and `docker rmi` when troubleshooting  complex container setups can get chaotic.